WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

-To allow signed exchanges to be the targets of `<link rel=prefetch>` tags, we define the  `application/signed-exchange` content type that represents a signed HTTP exchange, including request metadata and header fields, response metadata and header fields, and a response payload.
+To allow signed exchanges to be the targets of `<link rel=prefetch>` tags, we define the  `application/signed-exchange` content type that represents a signed HTTP exchange, including a request URL, response metadata and header fields, and a response payload.

 This content type consists of the concatenation of the following items: